NYSP: Pennsylvania woman strikes two buildings, arrested for DWI

 PAINTED POST, N.Y.
-(WROC) – Troopers with the New York State Police have arrested a Pennsylvania woman after they say she crashed into two building overnight Saturday in Steuben County.
+(WROC) — Troopers with the New York State Police have arrested a Pennsylvania woman after they say she crashed into two buildings overnight Saturday in Steuben County.

 NYSP says 27-year-old Alexandra Moses’ vehicle damaged Vinnie’s Village mini market and a real estate building at around 2:30 a.m.
 Troopers say Moses also hit multiple road signs before her vehicle overturned.